yadavruchirmail/Stack-Overflow-Tag-Prediction/README.md

-Problem Statemtent
+Problem Statemtent:->
 Suggest the tags based on the content that was there in the question posted on Stackoverflow.

-Real World / Business Objectives and Constraints
+Real World / Business Objectives and Constraints:->
 1. Predict as many tags as possible with high precision and recall.
 2. Incorrect tags could impact customer experience on StackOverflow.
 3. No strict latency constraints.

-All of the data is in 2 files: Train and Test.

-Train.csv contains 4 columns: Id,Title,Body,Tags.
+All of the data is in 2 files: Train and Test.:-> Train.csv contains 4 columns: Id,Title,Body,Tags.
 Test.csv contains the same columns but without the Tags, which you are to predict.
 Size of Train.csv - 6.75GB
 Size of Test.csv - 2GB
 Number of rows in Train.csv = 6034195

-Data Field Explaination
+Data Field Explaination:->
 Dataset contains 6,034,195 rows.
 The columns in the table are:
 Id - Unique identifier for each question
 Title - The question's title
 Body - The body of the question
 Tags - The tags associated with the question in a space-seperated format (all lowercase, should not contain tabs '\t' or ampersands '&')